 < Unchanged parts are omitted >

 A UE can be indicated, by LTM-Config, candidate cells and SS/PBCH blocks per candidate cell for the UE to obtain synchronization and measure corresponding L1-RSRPs [10, TS 38.133].
 A Candidate Cell TCI States Activation/Deactivation MAC CE can activate TCI states, provided by CandidateTCI-State or/and CandidateTCI-UL-State, associated with SS/PBCH blocks or TRS of corresponding candidate cells [11, TS 38.321].
+The RS index for obtaining the candidate cell downlink pathloss estimate is provided by pathlossReferenceRS-Id in the CandidateTCI-State or CandidateTCI-UL-State.
 If the Candidate Cell TCI States Activation/Deactivation MAC CE activates TCI states, an LTM Cell Switch Command MAC CE can indicate a TCI state from the activated TCI states; otherwise, the LTM Cell Switch Command MAC CE can activate and indicate a TCI state, provided by CandidateTCI-State or/and CandidateTCI-UL-State.
 After reception of the LTM Cell Switch Command MAC CE, activated TCI states that are not indicated by the MAC CE are deactivated.
 The UE is provided configurations by LTM-CSI-ReportConfigToAddModList for reporting L1-RSRP measurements [6, TS 38.214] that include a number of candidate cells and a number of SS/PBCH blocks per candidate cell from the number of candidate cells.

 < Unchanged parts are omitted >